baroquon/reefpoints/source/posts/2016-08-11-changeset-form-validation-bindings.md

 ## The Code

-Let's work with a model named `foo` with the following changeset function:
+Let's work with a schema named `foo` with the following changeset function:

 ```elixir
 def changeset(struct, params \\ %{}) do